khromov/khromov/README.md

 I am a full-stack web developer from 🇸🇪 Stockholm, Sweden.

 - 🔭 Working as a software engineer at Schibsted Media Group.
-- 👨‍💻️ Working with JavaScript / TypeScript, React, Svelte as well as modern PHP and WordPress.
+- 🎥 Making video content about the web, Svelte and AI [on YouTube](https://www.youtube.com/@StanislavKhromov)
-- 👪 Co-organizer of WordCamp Stockholm and the [WordPress Stockholm Meetup group](https://www.meetup.com/WordPress-Stockholm/).
+- 👨‍💻️ Working with JavaScript, TypeScript, Svelte & React.
-- 💭 Currently learning about ☁️ Serverless architecture, 🔶 Amazon Web Services and 🔴 Svelte.
+- 💭 Currently learning about 🤖 Training and using AI models
 - 🌱 Building [Appreciation Jar](https://appreciation.place/)
 - 📫 Reach me via the email in my GitHub profile.